-Load

-Import data in .STL, .OBJ or .PLY formats.

-Align

-Automatic or manual alignment of upper and lower jaws and modification of components.

-Repair

-Edit

-Add material, remove material, and smoothen.

-Specify Edge

-Setting the tray shape and automatic determination of the insertion direction.

-Tray shape

-Defining the tray shape: Spacing of the tray, thickness of the tray material, edge extensions, holes for implant impression, wax walls.
+Load Import data in .STL, .OBJ or .PLY formats.
+Align Automatic or manual alignment of upper and lower jaws and modification of components.
+Repair & Edit Add material, remove material, and smoothen.
+Specify Edge Setting the tray shape and automatic determination of the insertion direction.
+Tray shape Defining the tray shape: Spacing of the tray, thickness of the tray material, edge extensions, holes for implant impression, wax walls.
+Wax walls Design pure bite registrations or combination tray bite registrations.

-Wax walls

-Design pure bite registrations or combination tray bite registrations.

-Support pin registration

-Design of support pin registrations for maxilla and mandible.

-Attachments

-Adding attachments such as handles and stops.

-Labels

-Attachment of e.g., patient name or company logo.

-Perforation

-Automatic perforation of the impression tray and a wide range of perforation adjustment options.
+Support pin registration Design of support pin registrations for maxilla and mandible.
+Attachments Adding attachments such as handles and stops. ÎUKÎ I Labels Attachment of e.g., patient name or company logo.
+Perforation Automatic perforation of the impression tray and a wide range of perforation adjustment options.
+Final edits Removing, applying and repairing the finished tray Save Export all components to .STL, .OBJ or .PLY formats. table 8: The workflow.

-Save

-Export all components to .STL, .OBJ or .PLY formats.

-table 8: The workflow.